|

 Everyone says Amin and so do I. Everyone kneels and so do I. We bow, my neighbors mumble prayers, and we stand up again.
 Repeat that 3 times.
 Did I just pray?

 There’s nobody between man and God in Islam.
 Everyone can pray and you aren’t judged on your piety by others.
-However, one must pray in Arabic, so no matter how earnest you are in your submission to Allah, you won’t be performing the Quranic Salah.
+However, one must pray in Arabic, so no matter how earnest you are in your submission to Allah, you won’t be performing the Quranic Salah if it’s in your native tongue.